 - The District’s Water Quality Report

-- Daily facility and monthly reservoir inspections
+- Monthly facility and reservoir inspections

-- All Federal and State DHS reporting
+- All DHS reporting

-- The operations of the SCADA system
+- The operations of the SCADA and telemetry system

 The Division is also responsible for the maintenance of the sewer collection systems, lift stations and low pressure systems, which includes, locates, inspections and repairs of all sewer lines and manholes within the wastewater system.